zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms.md

 * * *

-<a name="developing-forms-working-with-edit-scopes-common-error-encountered-a-property-foo-on-an-editable-object-that-is-not-present-on-the-original-object"></a>
+<a name="developing-forms-working-with-edit-scopes-editable-object-not-present"></a>
+### Editable object not present

-### Common error: &quot;Encountered a property &#39;foo&#39; on an editable object that is not present on the original object...&quot;
+***"Encountered a property 'foo' on an editable object that is not present on the original object..."***

 SOLUTION:
 As discussed in [portalfx-extensions-faq-edit-scope.md#key-value-pairs](portalfx-extensions-faq-edit-scope.md#key-value-pairs), the extension should mutate the EditScope/Form model by making observable changes and by calling EditScope APIs.
-For any object residing in the EditScope, merely adding/removing keys cannot be detected by EditScope (or by the FX at large) and, consequently, edits cannot be tracked.
-When an extension *attempts* to add/remove keys from an EditScope object, this puts the EditScope edit-tracking in an inconsistent state.
-When the EditScope detects such an inconsistency, it issues the error above to encourage the extension developer to use (exclusively) observable changes and EditScope APIs to mutate/change the EditScope/Form model.
+For any object residing in the `EditScope`, merely adding and removing keys cannot be detected by `EditScope` or by the FX at large and, consequently, edits cannot be tracked.
+When an extension attempts to add or remove keys from an `EditScope` object, this puts the `EditScope` edit-tracking in an inconsistent state.
+When the `EditScope` detects such an inconsistency, it issues the `Encountered a property...` error to encourage the extension developer to use only observable changes and `EditScope` APIs to mutate/change the EditScope/Form model.

 * * *